-- Slide the antenna wire into the antenna tube to its full extent.
+- 1. Slide the antenna wire into the antenna tube to its full extent.
 When fully inserted, the wire should reach to approximately 1/2 inch below the tube cap.
 Do not leave any slack in the antenna wire. - 2.
-Remove the set screw from the opening next to the antenna mount with the supplied 1.5mm "L" wrench. - Insert the tube into the antenna mount.
-Take care not to crimp the antenna wire. - 4.
-Reinstall and tighten the set screw with the supplied 1.5mm "L" wrench until it is flush with the top of the opening.
-To prevent loss of radio range, do not kink or cut the black wire, do not bend or cut the metal tip, and do not bend or cut the white wire at the end of the metal tip.
+Insert the tube into the antenna mount.
+Take care not to crimp the antenna wire.
+Do not bend or kink the antenna wire!
 Do not shorten the antenna tube.
-See the sidebar for more information.
+See the side bar for more information.

-To prevent loss of radio range, do not kink or cut the black wire, do not bend or cut the metal tip, and do not bend or cut the white wire at the end of the metal tip.
+To prevent loss of radio range, do not kink or cut the black wire, do not bend or cut the metal tip. and do not bend or cut the white wire at the end of the metal tip.